-Ten Things Your Child Should Know about Reading, Writing and Math: 4th Grade
+Ten Things Your Child Should Know: 4th Grade

 "Your child now has many of the foundational skills needed for success in school.
 Now, he or she will be exposed to many more new concepts and ideas.
 She will be asked to process new information and to understand the basic knowledge upon which many of our subjects are based.